SIERRA-880/sokoban/README.md

 The main files are stored in `app/src/main/java/sokoban` .
 The resources files (maps, textures, sound...) are stored in `app/src/main/resources` .

-Dependencies are handled by Gradle, they are automatically downloaded from mavenCentral repository.
+Java dependencies are handled by Gradle, they are automatically downloaded from mavenCentral repository.
 You should add them in the `app/build.gradle` file following [this guide](https://docs.gradle.org/current/userguide/declaring_dependencies.html).
 You can find dependencies at [maven.org](https://search.maven.org/).

 Gradle also handle documentation via javadoc.
 You can find the documentation by opening `app/build/docs/javadoc/index.htm` in a web browser.